 The recipient can disable read receipts in Threema settings (privacy).

-Note: due to technical reasons, messages to recipients with iOS or Windows Phone will only show the status “delivered” or “read” when the recipient has opened the app to read the message.
+Note: due to technical reasons, messages to recipients with Windows Phone, or iOS with disabled push preview, will only show the status “delivered” or “read” when the recipient has opened the app to read the message.
 However, the push notification that informs the recipient about the new message should still appear within a few seconds (typically).

 A colored stripe at the navigation bar or a small dot next to the Threema logo shows the connection status at a glance.